Typical sleep patterns of a newborn

-The sleep patterns of a newborn usually consist of sleeping through the better part of the day, and waking only for meals.
-For you, this may present a frustrating — and exhausting — dilemma.
-They don’t have a set schedule, sleeping anywhere from 14 to 17 hours per day, and seem to get hungry every few hours.
-It’s pretty likely that you won’t be getting much rest for awhile.
+The sleep patterns of a newborn usually consist of sleeping through most of the day and waking only for meals.
+This may present a dilemma for new parents.
+Babies don’t have a set schedule, sleeping anywhere from 16 to 17 hours per day, and seem to get hungry every few hours.
+This can make it difficult for new parents to get rest.

-Typically, your newborn will sleep 8 to 9 hours throughout the day, then another 8 hours at night.
-Since their stomach’s so tiny, they have to wake up roughly every 3 hours for a bottle or breastfeeding session.
+Typically, newborns will sleep eight to nine hours throughout the day, then another eight hours at night.
+Since their stomachs are so tiny, they have to wake up roughly every three hours for a bottle or breastfeeding session.

 Similar to adults, babies move through various stages of sleep.
-Half of the time, newborns are in the REM, or rapid eye movement, phase (a light sleep in which dreaming occurs.)
+Half of the time, newborns are in the rapid eye movement (REM) phase of sleep, when dreaming occurs.
 Their cycle alternates between REM and non-REM sleep.

-At times, your infant may struggle to fall back into a deep sleep after a REM phase.
+Infants may struggle at times to fall back into a deep sleep after a REM phase.
 They’ll wake up and become fussy.
-Fortunately, this happens less frequently as they get older.
+This typically happens less frequently as they get older.